RavindharCYS/Pen_Test/README.md

-# VAPT Tool (Vulnerability Assessment and Penetration Testing)
+# VAPT Automation Tool (Vulnerability Assessment and Penetration Testing)

 This project is a Python-based tool designed to perform Vulnerability Assessment and Penetration Testing (VAPT) on a Windows 7 target system.
 The tool scans for vulnerabilities, exploits the EternalBlue vulnerability (`MS17-010`), performs post-exploitation activities, and generates a comprehensive assessment report.